Praqma/GodotDevOps/docs/BlogPost.md

 We used GitHub Actions, the automation platform that comes with GitHub.
 It's free up until a certain point, but we never hit maximum usage even when some builds got stuck for hours.

-Setting up your first build can be a daunting task.
+Setting up your first build can be a daunting task, but don't give up!
-Don't give up!
 It's a great skill to learn.

-We'll go into detail on our builds, but there's definitely some learnings we'd like to share first:
+We'll go into detail on our builds, but there's some learnings we'd like to share first:

 - **Learn some basic shell scripting and RegEx**.
-  They can make minor automation trivial work.
+  It can turn minor automation tasks into trivial work.
 - **Limit your reliance on pre-built Actions**.
   Pre-built actions are opaque and can't be run locally.
   A short script is preferable.